 How to get ready to land a contract position in the APS

-While jobs are in abundance and it’s a candidate-hot market, Jade says you still need to get ready to land a contract position in the APS.
+While jobs are in abundance and it’s a candidate-hot market, Kate says you still need to get ready to land a contract position in the APS.

 Here are her top five tips.